algorandfoundation/algokit-cli/docs/features/tasks/wallet.md

 ### List

-This command lists all addresses or accounts stored against a named alias.
+This command lists all addresses and accounts stored against a named alias.
 If a record contains a `private_key` it will show a boolean flag indicating whether it exists, actual private key values are never exposed.
-As a user you can obtain the content of the stored aliases by navigating to your dedicated password manager (see [keyring details]()).
+As a user you can obtain the content of the stored aliases by navigating to your dedicated password manager (see [keyring details](https://pypi.org/project/keyring/)).

 ```bash
 $ algokit wallet list